Tips from the trenches of three remote-friendly companies

 Zapier is no stranger to remote work.
 As an eight-year-old automation software company with about 300 employees, it’s never rented office space.
 So how do managers keep their eyes and ears on everyone?

-Wade Foster, CEO of Zapier, says that managers must really pay attention to the finer details, but it’s not rocket science.
-It starts with what he calls observing all the ‘exhaust’, or small updates and notifications sent from the apps everyone uses throughout the day.
+Wade Foster, CEO of Zapier, says managers must really pay attention to the finer details, but it’s not rocket science.
+It starts with what he calls observing all the “exhaust,” or small updates and notifications sent from the apps everyone uses throughout the day.

 - For software engineers, it’s alerts when they contribute and submit code